mobprotocol/mob-protocol/README.md

 # Mob Protocol

 ## Summary
 This is a more general abstraction to the 0x protocol that allows for an incentivized `Matching Agent Swarm` to form around `ERC20` token permutations.
-The notation of maker-taker orders are abstracted away in favor of a single `Limit Order` definition.
+The notion of maker-taker orders are abstracted away in favor of a single `Limit Order` definition.

 ## Limit Order
 ```